blacklightpy/vaultofknowledge/Logic and Creativity.md

-Logic and Creativity are often opposing characteristics.
-Logic, while useful for understanding things, is a destructive mechanism - because it is literally breaking down things.
-Creativity is the opposite, it is about making entirely new things, which can be broken down by logic.
-Creativity is essential for life, but it cannot go on forever without logic, and hence creativity and logic has to go hand in hand.
+Logic and Creativity are opposing characteristics.
+Logic is a destructive mechanism, because it is literally breaking down things.
+Creativity on the other hand is a constructive mechanism.

 I tried to study how creativity can come from a purely mathematical algorithm, i.e. without any random functions since true randomness cannot be generated mathematically.
 Here's how my idea goes: